Christian Yelich Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (5.04).
+- The Reds have the 28th-ranked team ERA among all league pitching staffs (5.04).

+- Reds pitchers combine to give up 74 total home runs at a rate of 1.3 per game (to rank 21st in baseball).

 © 2023 Data Skrive.
 All rights reserved.